juanmartosjimenez/ProductivityBooster/README.md

 # Installation Instructions

-Download the plugin.zip file in the main github folder and unzip it.
+1. Download the repository.
-In the three vertical dots in the top right corner of chrome, go to “more tools”, then “extensions”.
+2. In the three vertical dots in the top right corner of chrome, go to “more tools”, then “extensions”.
-In the top right corner of the extensions menu, turn developer mode on.
+3. In the top right corner of the extensions menu, turn developer mode on.
-Click the Load Unpacked button and select the ProductivityBooster directory that you just unzipped In the puzzle piece on the chrome toolbar where you interact with other extensions you should now be able to use the extension.
+4. Click the Load Unpacked button and select the ProductivityBooster repository that you just downloaded.
+5. In the puzzle piece on the chrome toolbar where you interact with other extensions you should now be able to use the extension.
 Enjoy!